From the first two chapters of Genesis to the last two chapters of Revelation, God has revealed one plan and one mission for all of humanity:

 The belief that humanity was made in the image of God was a revolutionary idea during the time in which Genesis was written.
 In the ancient world, kings and pharaohs were believed to be the visible ruling representatives of the gods who ruled on behalf of the gods, and so they were often considered to be the images of god.
 So when the Bible tells us that God created humanity in his own image, it is declaring that God gave all of humanity (not just kings and pharaohs) the incredible gift and privilege of ruling his world on his behalf as his special representatives.

 All of us were created to represent to the rest of the creation what the Creator was like and to rule the world on his behalf.

 Humanity wasn’t created and placed in a garden paradise to just hang out.
 God gave humanity the keys to the creation and commissioned them to work hard, have fun and take it somewhere.
 Then he tells them to multiply and fill the entire earth with more people made in his image and devoted to the common good and the glory of God.

 This is how the plan of God and the mission of man begins.
-God creates a good world full of unlimited potential, and then he appoints humans as his special partners to fill the entire earth with his image and his glory.
+God creates a good world full of unlimited potential, and then he appoints humans as his special partners to fill the entire earth with his image and his goodness.

 They are to enjoy the garden experience and make it a global reality.
 But God gave humanity a free choice regarding the partnership and how they were going to carry out the mission that he had given them.